MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 4. For the storage intent, enter the **VLAN ID** set on the network switches used for each storage network.
     :::image type="content" source="./media/deploy-via-portal/networking-tab-1.png" alt-text="Screenshot of the Networking tab with network intents in deployment via Azure portal." lightbox="./media/deploy-via-portal/networking-tab-1.png":::

-1. To customize network settings for an intent, select **Customize network sittings** and provide the following information:
+1. To customize network settings for an intent, select **Customize network settings** and provide the following information:

     - **Storage traffic priority**.
 This specifies the Priority Flow Control where Data Center Bridging (DCB) is used.
     - **Cluster traffic priority**.